Variance Covariance Regularization Enforces Pairwise Independence in Self-Supervised Representations: VC Regularization of SSL Projector's Output Enforces Pairwise Independent Features at the Encoder's Output

 \paragraph{Learned projectors.}~In state-of-the-art SSL representations, the projector is learned, which is not rigorously covered by \cref{cor:composition}.
 Complementing the study of~\cite{bordes2022guillotine}, we argue that learning the projector is only crucial to satisfy the invariance criterion since random projectors are sufficient to obtain pairwise independent features, as demonstrated in \cref{sec:exp}.
-In fact, our experiments show that i) using VICReg, keeping the projector random generally produces lower HSIC of their input i.e. better enforce pairwise independence than when learning the projector's weights, ii) using VICReg, learning the projector to optimize VCReg more strongly than the invariance term reduces performances, and iii) using VCReg, learning the projector e.g. in the later studied ICA setting creates a degenerate representation that does not enforce pairwise independence.
+In fact, our experiments show that (i) using VICReg, keeping the projector random yield representations with low HSIC, (ii) using VICReg, learning the projector to optimize VCReg more strongly than the invariance term reduces performances, and (iii) using VCReg without an invariance term, learning the projector (e.g. in the later studied ICA setting) creates a degenerate representation that does not enforce pairwise independence.
 We thus conjecture that learning the projector's parameters to mainly minimize VICReg's invariance term leaves the parameters close enough to their random initialization \citep{jacot2018neural} to maintain an accurate estimate of HSIC.
-In fact, we will see that the wider the projector, the less far away from initialization the parameters have to move, and the better optimized will be HSIC.
+In fact, we will see that the wider the projector, the less far away from initialization the parameters have to move, and the better optimized HSIC.
+Importantly, to better mimic the behavior of a learned projector, we will also conduct experiments where the random projector is resampled at each optimization step.